YunoHost-Apps/owncloud_ynh/doc/POST_INSTALL.md

-Conect to ownCloud with `admin` as a username and the password selected at install.
+Connect to ownCloud with `admin` as a username and the password selected at install.